 Professor of Philosophy

 I received my Ph.D. in Philosophy in 2005 from the University of North Carolina at Chapel Hill.
 I also received a graduate degree in Women’s Studies from Duke University.
 Before coming to Boston University, I was an Assistant Professor of Philosophy and Women’s Studies at Tulane University of New Orleans.
 My research focuses on early modern political thought.
 My first book, Hobbes on Resistance: Defying the Leviathan, came out with Cambridge University Press in 2010.
 My second book, provisionally titled Hobbes on Sex, is under contract with Oxford University Press.
-I will be a fellow at the Newhouse Center for the Humanities at Wellesley College during the 2021-2022 academic year.

 I teach courses on ethics, political philosophy, philosophy of law, the history of philosophy, and the philosophy of gender and sexuality.